 You want trust, not just awareness: When conversion matters more than impressions.

 Your audience is niche: Four in five podcast listeners tune into niche programming.
-Sixty percent said niche podcasts offer more value and deeper insights, 60% said they are more engaging, and 59% said they have a stronger connection and loyalty.
+Sixty percent said niche podcasts offer more value and deeper insights.

 You're building long-term authority: Podcasts compound.
 A library of guest appearances builds credibility over time.